-At a broad level, the workflow below shows the process of onboarding application source code through AIP Console.
-AIP Console generates application source code metadata by reverse-engineering front-end, middleware, and back-end code.
-The application data is then automatically imported into CAST Imaging for investigation purposes:
+At a broad level, the workflow above shows onboarding of application source code to CAST AIP through AIP Console.
+CAST AIP generates application source code metadata by reverse-engineering front-end, middleware, and back-end code.
+The application data that is generated by CAST AIP is automatically imported into CAST Imaging for investigation purposes:

 Click to enlarge

-AIP Console is a front end web application that can be installed on Microsoft Windows or Linux and provides services that are required to configure and run analyses remotely on multiple analysis machines.
-It supports the full analysis process from registering the application, delivering the source code to producing the snapshots and viewing the result in CAST Imaging.
+CAST AIP is piloted via the AIP Console - a front end web application that can be installed on Microsoft Windows or Linux and provides services that are required to configure and run AIP analyses remotely on multiple analysis machines.
+It supports the full AIP analysis process from registering the application, delivering the source code to producing the snapshots and viewing the result in CAST Imaging.
 AIP Console is designed such that it allows you to:

 Click to enlarge